RyanMcG/ryanmcg.github.io/resources/content/posts/2014/manners.md

 Manners is pretty minimal.
 I will not explain [the basics of the library][project] or [its API][api-docs] here.
-My goal is to get ***you*** to use manners.
-I hope I can do that by example.
-Please excuse my French.
+The goal of this post is to show *you* what manners can do.

 <script src="https://gist.github.com/RyanMcG/9029987.js"></script>

+Interested?
-I suggest you give the [project's README][project] a gander if you are interested.
+I suggest you give the [project's README][project] a gander.
-I also have some [API documentation][api-docs] available.
+There is also codox generated [API documentation][api-docs] available.

 Now, go forth and avow that your data will, at times, have bad manners.